tensorflow/quantum/docs/design.md

 `tfq.differentiators.Differentiator` class.
 To define a gradient operation for sampling or state vector calculation, use `tf.custom_gradient`.

-## Datasets
+### Datasets

-As the field of quantum computing grows, more and more quantum data and model combinations will arise, making structured comparison more difficult.
+As the field of quantum computing grows, more quantum data and model combinations will arise, making structured comparison more difficult.
 The `tfq.datasets` module is used as the data source for quantum machine learning tasks.
 It ensures structured comparisons for the model and performance.